etcd-io/website/content/docs/v2/backward_compatibility.md

 ## Standby

 etcd 0.4’s standby mode has been deprecated.
-[Proxy mode][proxymode] is introduced to solve a subset of problems standby was solving.
+[Proxy mode](../proxy) is introduced to solve a subset of problems standby was solving.

 Standby mode was intended for large clusters that had a subset of the members acting in the consensus process.
 Overall this process was too magical and allowed for operators to back themselves into a corner.

 Proxy mode in 2.0 will provide similar functionality, and with improved control over which machines act as proxies due to the operator specifically configuring them.
 Proxies also support read only or read/write modes for increased security and durability.

-[proxymode]: proxy.md

 ## Discovery Service

-A size key needs to be provided inside a [discovery token][discoverytoken].
+A size key needs to be provided inside a [discovery token](../clustering#custom-etcd-discovery-service).

-[discoverytoken]: clustering.md#custom-etcd-discovery-service

 ## HTTP Admin API

-`v2/admin` on peer url and `v2/keys/_etcd` are unified under the new [v2/members API][members-api] to better explain which machines are part of an etcd cluster, and to simplify the keyspace for all your use cases.
+`v2/admin` on peer url and `v2/keys/_etcd` are unified under the new [v2/members API](../members-api) to better explain which machines are part of an etcd cluster, and to simplify the keyspace for all your use cases.

-[members-api]: members_api.md

 ## HTTP Key Value API

 - The follower can now transparently proxy write requests to the leader.
 Clients will no longer see 307 redirections to the leader from etcd.

 - Expiration time is in UTC instead of local time.